Devote Yourself

-Discipleship Devotional Study Guide - Prayer - Mark 10:51-52 - What Do You Want Me To Do?- Growing As Disciples
+Discipleship Devotional Study Guide - Prayer - Colossians 4:2-4 - Devote Yourself - Growing As Disciples

-Discipleship Devotional Study Guide – Prayer – Mark 10:51-52 – What Do You Want Me To Do?- Growing As Disciples
+Discipleship Devotional Study Guide – Prayer – Colossians 4:2-4 – Devote Yourself – Growing As Disciples

-Get Ready To Share… Share with another person or your small group a specific need that you are asking the Lord to meet.
+Get Ready To Share… Share with another person or your small group how the Lord is helping you to be devoted and watchful in prayer.

 For today’s complete 4 page Discipleship Devotional Study Guide click here:

-Prayer – Mark-10-51-52 – What Do You Want Me To Do?- 4 Page Discipleship Devotional Study Guide
+Prayer – Colossians 4-2-4 – Devote Yourselves – 4 Page Discipleship Devotional Study Guide

 Please consider sharing these devotionals with others through the social media you use.